George I Farthings

 GIF21.
 1721 Stop before wreath large B in BRITANNIA Cooke number 435.
 Farthing weighs 4.35 grams & 22mm in size and is very rare.

 Few examples of this stop before wreath type are around and when they turn up there worn or have other circulation issues.
 High grade examples are very rare and most desirable.

 Farthing grades obverse nearly very fine / reverse good fine.

 GIF211.
 1721 1 over 0 in date with extra tie band ?
 Does turn up often worn and probably quit rare in higher grades.
 Cooke number 433 BMC number 821.

 Farthing weighs 4.2 grams & 22 mm in size.
 The halfpenny 1 over 0 turns up more ( quite a few variants ) often than the farthing equivalent.
 Farthing grades fine with some suspect letters in Britannia.

 GIF211A.
 1721 1 over 0 B over R in BRITANNIA with out extra tie band Cooke number 433 BMC number 821.
 Farthing weighs 3.58 grams & 22 mm in size.

-Im astounded this has never been mention before, this is the same reverse & obverse die as GIF211, but an earlier strike.
-This obverse does not yet have the extra tie band which is seen on later die examples, and why the B over R is easier to identify.
+Im astounded this has never been mention before though out the achieves of coin collecting.
+This example shares the same reverse & obverse die as GIF211 but is of an earlier strike.
+This obverse does not yet show the extra tie band which is seen on later die examples, the B over R is easy to identify on either example.